"You would never say that to a woman."

 "We really need to start asking men about what their role within the childcare situation is, how much of that they take on, and expect them to take on that responsibility," she said.
 "We expect women to take on that responsibility, and yet for some reason, we give men a free pass."

 Childcare is not just a mother's concern.
 It's a concern for all parents, including fathers.
 Today's dads do a lot and that should certainly be commended, but fathers are parents and as parents should be taking care of their kids.

-As actress and writer Jenny Mollen (who is married to Jason Biggs) noted in a column for Parents last year, the gendered double standard around parenting praise and practical responsibility is mystifying.
+As actress and writer Jenny Mollen (who is married to actor Jason Biggs) noted in a column for Parents in 2019, the gendered double standard around parenting praise and practical responsibility is mystifying.
 She's certainly not saying dads don't deserve recognition (she gave Biggs, a hands-on dad, plenty of that), but wonders why fathers' parenting is frequently gushed over when moms' work is overlooked.

 Experts suggest that we stop saying dads help or that moms are lucky to have their help and start calling this what it is: A partnership.